yuyasugano/gitlab-terraform/README.md

-## Dev terraform code for gitlab solution
+## Gitlab solution with terraforming

 This example show how to set up AWS component vpc by using `Terraform`.
 See a common configuration in the official site [Installing GitLab on Amazon Web Services (AWS)] [gitlab]